tianzem/Gitbook/snap-mode.md

 ![](/Images/snap_mode.png)

 ###None:
-All the movements will be fixed on the XY plane in the current view point.
+All the movements will be fixed on the XY plane in the current view.
 You are not able to change the Z axial, unless you rotate the point cloud and change the view point

 ###Point Cloud: